Simpulse-Solutions/Simetric/docs/3dviewer.md

 ## Navigation :id=navigation

-To fully utilize the software Architect, we need to first examine the controls for the 3D viewer and other related features.
+To fully utilize the software <fs>[SIMETRIC]<fs>, we need to first examine the controls for the 3D viewer and other related features.

 > Moving